 Looking for empty waves?
 The adventurous surfer is often rewarded in Spain.
 With bountiful coastline and swell, winter explorers can find often spots all to themselves.
 But keeping to the well travelled road does provide the most consistent, solid sessions.
 Particularly if you plan surfing holidays at the spots below on the Spanish mainland:

 Most of the top mainland surfing in Spain is found in the north of the country.
-But don’t worry if you have bought property in Marbella there is still good surf to be found down south, it is just a little less consistent and rarely as big.
+But don’t worry if you have bought property in Marbella or rented a luxury villa down South, there is still good surf to be found, it is just a little less consistent and rarely as big.
 This article does not include the fabulous surf in the Canaries, check out the best surfing in the Canary Islands for more info.

 Find out about the best surf spots in Spain below:

 Just to get it out of the way.
 Mundaka has to be number one on any list of Spanish surf spots.
 Peeling down the eponymous Mundaka river mouth, the wave is regarded as one of the top Europe surf destinations.
 Fast and heavy and capable or holding triple-overhead swell, ten second barrel rides have been recorded here.

 The river’s current creates a sandbar that translates into perfect lefts when swell picks up.
 Not for the inexperienced, the wave’s band of locals probably won’t let a new-comer catch much off the top.

 Instead, sit further inside and pick off ones that get through without a rider.
 Make the drop and start pumping to get through that next barrel section!

 Not far from the thunderous tubes of Mundaka, Bakio’s beach break serves up a number of sandy-bottom peaks.
 A decent northwest swell can get the entire beach working, with a notable right hand barrel forming at the western end.